sergeyh510-alt/Joke-producer/README.md

 * LinkedIn: www.linkedin.com/in/sergey-chekryzhov-a38778217
 * Telegram: @SergeyChekryzhov

-## ⭐ Поддержка
+## ⭐ Support

-#### Если проект оказался полезным — поставь ⭐ на GitHub!
+#### If you find this project useful — give it a ⭐ on GitHub!

-* | Примечание: Для работы приложения требуется запущенный Kafka брокер.
-* | Используйте Docker Compose из раздела Установка и запуск.
+#### Note:
+A running Kafka broker is required for the application to work.
+Use Docker Compose from the Installation & Running section.